Doctor (title): Origins

-The earliest doctoral degrees (theology, law, and medicine) reflected the historical separation of all university study into these three fields.
-Over time the Doctor of Divinity has gradually become less common and studies outside theology, law, and medicine have become more common (such studies were then called "philosophy", but are now classified as sciences and humanities – however this usage survives in the degree of Doctor of Philosophy).
+The earliest doctoral degrees — in theology, law, and medicine — reflected the historical separation of university study into these three fields.
+Over time, the Doctor of Divinity has become less common, whereas studies in law and medicine have become more common.
+These areas were historically referred to as "philosophy" (used as a general term for academic studies, not the specific academic discipline of philosophy), but are now classified as humanities and sciences, respectively.
+The historical usage survives in the degree of Doctor of Philosophy).

-The PhD was originally a degree granted by a university to learned individuals who had achieved the approval of their peers and who had demonstrated a long and productive career in the field of philosophy (in the broad sense of the term, meaning the pursuit of knowledge).
+The Doctor of Philosophy was originally a degree granted by a university to learned individuals who had achieved the approval of their peers and who had demonstrated a long and productive career in the field of philosophy (in the broad sense of the term, meaning the pursuit of knowledge).
 The appellation "Doctor" (from Latin: teacher) was usually awarded only when the individual was in middle age.
 It indicated a life dedicated to learning, knowledge, and the spread of knowledge.
 The PhD entered widespread use in the 19th century at Friedrich Wilhelm University in Berlin as a degree to be granted to someone who had undertaken original research in the sciences or humanities.
 Prior to the formal degree, the contemporary doctorate (PhD), arguably, arose in Leipzig as a successor to the Master's degree in 1652 (Dr. habil).

 In some European countries, such as Italy and Portugal, "Doctor" became a title given to all or most degree holders, not just those with doctorates.

 As a result, the title is now used by many professionals in these countries, including those such as lawyers who are not normally granted the title elsewhere.
-The title is also used for lawyers in South America, where they have traditionally earned doctoral degrees, as well as in the former Portuguese territory of Macau in China.
+The title is also used for lawyers in South America, where they have traditionally earned doctoral degrees, as well as in the former Portuguese territories of Goa in India and Macau in China.